Multimodal Learning Without Labeled Multimodal Data: Guarantees and Applications: Self-supervised multimodal learning via disagreement

 \subsection{Datapoint level analysis}

+Finally, we visualize the individual datapoints where modeling disagreement helps in model predictions.
 After continuously pretraining the model, we fix a pair of modalities (text and video) and find the disagreement in these modalities for each datapoint.
 We show examples of disagreement due to uniqueness and synergy in Figure~\ref{fig:datapoint_examples}.
-The first example shows a speaker using descriptive slides, leading to less unique information being present in the text and higher agreement between modalities.
-In the second example, the facial expression of the person shown does not match the text being spoken, indicating sarcasm and leading to disagreement synergy.
+The first example is from \textsc{UR-FUNNY} dataset: the moments when the camera jumps from the speaker to their presentation slides are followed by an increase in agreement since the video aligns better with the speech.
+In the second example on \textsc{MUStARD}, we observe disagreement between vision and text when the speaker's face expresses the sarcastic nature of a phrase.
+This changes the meaning of the phrase, which cannot be inferred from text only, and leads to synergy.